dytcodetogether/gdidayton/readme.md

 _layouts
   -default.html

-The scss folders contain the stylsheeps used for the site, these files are compiled by jekyll into the css/application.css.scss file.
+The scss folders contain the stylesheets used for the site, these files are compiled during the jekyll build or serve into the css/application.scss file.
 The files should be named according to the pages or modules they modify.
-Check the css/application.css.scss file for order of import.
+Check the css/application.scss file for order of import.
 _scss
    -reset.scss
    -bourbon/bourbon